1995parham-teaching/tinyurl/README.md

 I am following the rules defined by [golang-standard](https://github.com/golang-standards/project-layout).
 The `internal/domain` package contains the domain-specific logics.
-As rule of thumbs everything defined in `internal/domain` must use only go standard packages or other application packages, so they should use any third party libraries directly.
+As rule of thumbs everything defined in `internal/domain` must use only go standard packages or other application packages, so they should not use any third party libraries directly.

+The infrastructure layer do the actuall using of third party libraries and resides in `infra` package.
+Actual implementation always go into the `infra` package.